pile of clothes

 Pick the two pairs of shoes that will do everything you need

 You need two pair of shoes.
 One pair you’ll wear, the other you’ll pack.
 The pair you wear the most will be your comfortable walking shoes.
 Regardless of where I’m going, I bring a waterproof pair of good walking shoes that can go on trail or cobblestone.
-The Keen Oakridge is my go-to for all conditions for around the world.
-If I’m traveling in the summer, I also bring the Keen Arroyo.
+The waterproof Hoka Speedgoat is my go-to for all conditions for around the world.
+If I’m traveling in the summer, I also bring the Keen Drift Creek.
 Although it looks best with shorts or pants, I will wear it with sporty skorts.
-In the winter, I trade the Arroyo for a Salomon boot for hiking, snow, and wintery conditions.
+When I know I’ll be hiking a lot, I make room for my Salomon boot for hiking, snow, and wintery conditions.

 What Else Goes in the Backpack When Packing Light?